koushikkaranam/PasswordManager/Readme.md

 *** What is it? ***
-    This is a simple password manager that allows you to store your passwords in a secure way.
+    This is a simple password manager that allows you to store your passwords in a secure way

 *** Why is it useful? ***
     It is useful because it allows you to store your passwords in a secure way.